duchenef/icebean/README.md

 Presentation:

-The IceBean is an web-based ISBN search tool that looks for book-related data and book covers from various book databases such as Amazon, Librarything, etc. Its goal is to help cataloguers by displaying as much information as possible on screen: title, author, price, cover picture, subject headings, summary, Dewey classification number etc.
+The IceBean is a web-based ISBN search tool that looks for book-related data and book covers from various book databases such as Amazon, Librarything, etc. Its goal is to help cataloguers by displaying as much information as possible on screen: title, author, price, cover picture, subject headings, summary, Dewey classification number etc.

 The IceBean is being developed by F. Duchene at the International School of Geneva.